Legend0fHell/isle-mobile/assets/models/README.md

 This directory should contain the following model files:

 1. `hand_landmarker.task` - MediaPipe hand landmark detection model
-2. `hand_sign_model.tflite` - TFLite model trained to recognize 28 outputs (a-z letters, space, delete) from hand landmarks.
+2. `asl_landmark_model.tflite` - TFLite model trained to recognize 28 outputs (a-z letters, space, delete) from hand landmarks.

-## Integration Instructions
+## Build Instructions

 ### hand_landmarker.task

-The app is prepared for using MediaPipe's hand_landmarker.task but requires manual integration:
+The app is prepared for using MediaPipe's `hand_landmarker.task` but requires manual integration:

-1. Obtain the MediaPipe hand_landmarker.task binary file
+1. Obtain the MediaPipe `hand_landmarker.task` binary file
 2. Place it in this directory
 3. The app will automatically copy it to the appropriate location when it first runs

-**Note:** Until the hand_landmarker.task file is provided, the app will use mock data for demonstration purposes.

-### hand_sign_model.tflite
+### asl_landmark_model.tflite

 This model processes the hand landmarks to recognize sign language characters: